alcaitiff/ar-butler/README.md

 ![Logo](./assets/logo.png)

-This is an python application to listen your commands and answer your questions using local LLMs and RAG.
+This is an python application STS (Speech to Speech) to listen your commands and answer your questions using local LLMs and RAG.

 ## Installation